SpongePowered/SpongeDocs/source/faq.rst

 as much data as possible.
 Plugins will likely create their own conversion process allowing you to keep homes, warps and other data.

-What About Support for Scala, Groovy, and Other JVM-based Languages?
+What about support for Scala, Groovy, and other JVM-based languages?
 --------------------------------------------------------------------

 We encourage other languages but Java will be our main priority.

-Will Other Programming Languages (Such as Lua) Be Supported?
+Will other programming languages (such as Lua) be supported?
 ------------------------------------------------------------

 We will encourage other implementations but it will not be a high priority.

-Will Glowstone be a Part of This?
+Will Glowstone be a part of this?
 ---------------------------------

 We hope we can help SpaceManiac and the team implement the API.
 We also invite others to collaborate with us if they wish to.

-How Can I Help?
+How can I help?
 ===============

 We appreciate all offers of assistance.
 Please visit our volunteers portal: